KS has launched a food systems initiative which includes tackling opportunities in production, processing, and consumption.

 In addition to a commitment to increase local protein and produce purchasing to 50% by 2025 in KS cafeterias, KS has committed to a goal of increasing acres in production by sixteen percent (16%) by 2025.

-KS has committed to a goal of increasing acres in production by sixteen percent (16%), or 7,000 acres by 2025 from the baseline shown in the graphic.
+KS has committed to a goal of increasing acres in production by sixteen percent (16%) by 2025 to support local food production across the state.

 A+LF | UNSDG 2 | GRI 201, 304, 413 | AAEF 3.0 | SM2025 G3, M18